tlienart/SimonCoste.github.io/posts/diffusion.md

 ### Denoising Score Matching

 Fortunately, there is another way to perform score matching when $p_t$ is the distribution of a random variable with gaussian noise added, as in our setting.
 We'll present this result in a fairly abstract setting; we suppose that $p$ is a density function, and $q = p*g_\sigma$ where $g_\sigma$ is the Gaussian density with variance $\sigma$.
+The following result is due to [Vincent, 2010](https://www.iro.umontreal.ca/~vincentp/Publications/smdae_techreport.pdf).